 In some instances, you might want to tackle the opposite problem: what if someone sees your sketches in the proposal and decides to copy the idea without hiring you?
 If this is something you fear, add a notice of confidentiality to any proposal you send.

 If things start to go the wrong way halfway through the project, there comes the urge to drop the project and cut losses.
 Whoa… not that fast.
 Once you have signed a contract, you’re legally bound to finish the project and deliver what is promised.

 This is particularly bad if you are working on a fixed fee, as any estimation error in pricing the project can ring up time and financial losses.

 While a kill fee usually takes care of things on the client’s side, it’s up to you to prepare an emergency parachute for yourself, the service provider.
 Try to add in the option to terminate the agreement, with reasonable notice, like in this Consulting Agreement:

 “Termination.
 Either party may terminate the contract at any time through written request.
 The Company shall upon termination pay Consultant all unpaid amounts due for Services completed prior to notice of termination.”

 4. The Right To Solve Disputes Near You

 This right is usually granted by law to consumers.
-Consumers are usually the weak party when litigating with a big company, and having to go litigate in another state is very expensive.
-That’s why for example, consumers from the European Union can always sue in their local district court.
+Consumers are generally the weak party when litigating with a big company, and having to litigate in another state is very expensive.
+That’s why, for example, consumers from the European Union can always sue in their local district court.

-Disclaimer: This article wants to be useful and informational, but should not be treated as legal advice.
+Disclaimer: This article aims to give you useful and information.
+However, it should not be treated as legal advice.
 All legal documents cited are only to be used as a starting point.
-The author, Hongkiat.com, Docracy and the original authors of the documents cited disclaim any liability connected to the use of these material without a licensed attorney.
+The author, Hongkiat.com, Docracy, and the original authors of the documents cited disclaim any liability connected to the use of this material without a licensed attorney.